EYFS

 Some of the things the children can look forward to seeing in the classroom this week:

 Finger Gym - to build up the children's muscle strength and memory and develop their dexterity and fine motor skills.
 The classroom has a finger gym - the activities in this area will change regularly and include activities to help build children's motor skills and confidence - all of which should help the kids to improve pencil grip and handwriting.
-This week, children will be using their fine motor-skills to construct various patterns with coloured lolly sticks.
+This week, children can use their fine motor skills to create perfect pennae pasta caterpillars.

 Reading area - familiar stories, sharing and retelling stories.
-The children are really enjoying sharing and exploring a range of different texts.
+The children really enjoy sharing and exploring a range of different texts.
 It is a pleasure to see such joy from reading!
+The children's phonics skills are improving, and it is amazing to see their confidence develop and observe them sharing books in our reading area.

-Our carpet sessions will include English sessions, maths sessions and phonics sessions.
-We will be focussing on the below:
+Our carpet sessions will include English sessions (Talk through stories), maths sessions and phonics sessions.
+This week, we will be focussing on the below:

 Phonics